-In March 2010, the Agency was awarded \$20.7 million over a four-year funding period.
-The Agency was directed to complete planning and begin implementing the Florida Health Information Exchange (Florida HIE) pending final ONC approval of the SOP.
+In March 2010, under a federally funded four-year project, the Agency was directed to complete planning and begin implementing the Florida Health Information Exchange (Florida HIE) pending final approval of the strategic and operational plan (SOP) by the Office of the National Coordinator for Health information Technology (ONC).
 The Florida Legislature directed the Agency to contract with a technology organization to implement the Florida HIE and select the vendor through an Invitation to Negotiate (ITN).
 The Agency contracted with Harris Corporation in February 2011 to build the Florida HIE infrastructure.

 In August 2013, the Agency requested an early (September 30, 2013) termination of the Cooperation Agreement originally scheduled to end March 2014 to enable the Agency to begin transition to its sustainability plan for the Florida HIE.
-Harris Corporation, as the HIE vendor, is responsible for the collection of user fees from health plans and health care providers to maintain current services under its contract with the Agency through June 2014.
-The Agency and Harris Corporation may elect to renew the Florida HIE contract through June 2017.
+In June 2014, the Agency and Harris Corporation renewed the Florida HIE contract through June 2017.
+Harris Corporation, as the HIE vendor, is responsible for the collection of user fees from health plans and health care providers to maintain current services under its contract with the Agency through June 2017.
 The Agency will continue to support the governance of the Florida HIE.